loda-lang/loda-programs/programs/oeis/list3.md

 * [A312472](http://oeis.org/A312472) ([L17 program](312/A312472.asm)): Coordination sequence Gal.6.149.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312475](http://oeis.org/A312475) ([L15 program](312/A312475.asm)): Coordination sequence Gal.3.16.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312484](http://oeis.org/A312484) ([L19 program](312/A312484.asm)): Coordination sequence Gal.5.81.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312555](http://oeis.org/A312555) ([L115 program](312/A312555.asm)): Coordination sequence Gal.5.110.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312655](http://oeis.org/A312655) ([L21 program](312/A312655.asm)): Coordination sequence Gal.4.62.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312680](http://oeis.org/A312680) ([L24 program](312/A312680.asm)): Coordination sequence Gal.4.63.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312890](http://oeis.org/A312890) ([L28 program](312/A312890.asm)): Coordination sequence Gal.6.115.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.